RSK Infrastructure Framework (RIF) Price Tops $0.24

-RSK Infrastructure Framework (CURRENCY:RIF) traded 2.4% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on November 28th.
-One RSK Infrastructure Framework coin can now be purchased for $0.24 or 0.00000433 BTC on major exchanges.
-RSK Infrastructure Framework has a market capitalization of $189.24 million and $2.94 million worth of RSK Infrastructure Framework was traded on exchanges in the last 24 hours.
-In the last seven days, RSK Infrastructure Framework has traded 11.4% lower against the US dollar.
+RSK Infrastructure Framework (CURRENCY:RIF) traded down 2.4% against the dollar during the 1 day period ending at 14:00 PM Eastern on November 28th.
+Over the last week, RSK Infrastructure Framework has traded down 11.4% against the dollar.
+One RSK Infrastructure Framework coin can currently be bought for about $0.24 or 0.00000433 BTC on major cryptocurrency exchanges.
+RSK Infrastructure Framework has a total market capitalization of $189.24 million and $2.94 million worth of RSK Infrastructure Framework was traded on exchanges in the last 24 hours.

 - EthereumX (ETX) traded down 0% against the dollar and now trades at $50,850.52 or 0.78473148 BTC.